Shagshag/prestashop-documentation/AddressFormatCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\AddressFormat.php line 372
+* This method is defined in [classes/AddressFormat.php line 372](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AddressFormat.php#372)

 #### Arguments